Sophie

 - That’s why I dedicate my new book to all of us, Michael, you, Stef and myself – to when we were twenty.

-- When we thought we would last forever until reality intervenes.
+- When we thought we would live forever as we did until reality intervened.
 For the records I miss David too, but of course David was connected only with Michael and me.

 - That’s true, but I always feel for you darling, for your losses.